Yes, some random thoughts on productivity

 Fuck that.
 If I am pushing the innovation curve, if I am creating something new and unique, I have to work hard AND smart.

-That’s how I organize my to do.
-I prefer paper.
+That’s how to thibk when organizing the to do.
+And I prefer paper.

 Usually I organize a view of the week on Sunday.
 Then every night I use a 3x5cm paper sheet to write the 6 things I want to complete the following day.

 I re-prioritize during the day but not much

 To me, despite any project I am working on, or any yearly goal – my golden priorities are unchanged:

 - Eat well

 - Spend time with people I love